msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 > ansible --version
 ```
 ### Ansible configuration
 Ansible is just an executable and it is driven by config files.
-Main one called `ansible.cfg`. configuration file which will be searched for in the following order Search strategy for this file looking is:
+Main one called `ansible.cfg`.
+Search for this file will be in the following order:
-ANSIBLE_CONFIG (environment variable if set)
+ - ANSIBLE_CONFIG (environment variable if set)
-ansible.cfg (in the current directory)
+ - ansible.cfg (in the current directory)
-~/.ansible.cfg (in the home directory)
+ - ~/.ansible.cfg (in the home directory)
-/etc/ansible/ansible.cfg
+ - /etc/ansible/ansible.cfg
+Ansible will process the above list and use the first file found, all others are ignored.

 #### Local configuration
 If in a current working directory there is none such, then the global(or parent folder?) is used.